 Any Company which has more than 20 employees, has to compulsorily register with the EPFO.
 So what is this EPFO?
 An amount of 12% of your basic salary, is compulsorily deducted by your employer.
 This amount is deposited in an account in your name, called the employee provident fund.
 Your employer makes an equal contribution (contributes the same amount as you have contributed), to this account.
 This account is maintained by the EPFO.
 A small portion of your employer’s contribution goes to an account called the EPS (Employee Pension Scheme).
 The money in this account gives you a pension after retirement.
 The EPFO used to pay an interest rate of 8.8% a year, for the Financial Year 2015-2016.
 Now the EPFO has cut interest rates, offered on the employee provident fund.
 This is really bad news for you.

-Want to know more on investment planning?
+Want to know more about investment planning?
 We at IndianMoney.com help you invest the right way.
 Just give us a missed call on 022 6181 6111 to explore our unique Free Advisory Service.
 IndianMoney.com is not a seller of any financial products.
-We only provide FREE financial advice/education to ensure that you are not mis-guided while buying any kind of financial products.
+We only provide FREE financial advice/education to ensure that you are not misguided while buying any kind of financial product.

-Yes, you and 4 crore subscribers, will receive lesser interest on your EPF contribution.
+Yes, you and 4 crore subscribers, will receive lesser interest in your EPF contribution.
 This is lesser than the 8.8% interest a year, you used to get in the financial year 2015-2016.